Download the free planner to get some outfit ideas and a preview of what to expect!

 Waxing – you know if you need more time for your skin to calm down, so plan accordingly

-Spray tanning (optional – be sure to get a very natural color, and go to someone good!
-I generally say No. Spray.
-Tan.
-Allow enough time so that your “tan” doesn’t rub off on your photographer’s set.
+Spray tanning – I usually say NO. SPRAY.
+TAN> But if you must…be sure to get a very natural color, and go to someone good!
+Allow enough time so that your “tan” doesn’t rub off on your photographer’s sets.
 Mine are mostly white, so this is important.
-I will charge you if you stain my sets.)
+I will charge you if you stain my sets. :/

 Manicure/Pedicure (show your nail artist photos of your outfits) Pale, neutral colors are best, and short, manicured nails are perfect.